Chris Kluwe: Oakland Raiders

 Kluwe signed with the Oakland Raiders on May 15, 2013, less than two weeks after being released by the Vikings.
 Kluwe signed for a veteran minimum contract for one year.
 Kluwe was given his old number (#5) by the Raiders and competed with Marquette King for the position of punter.
 Kluwe expressed thanks to the Raiders for picking him up and stated that, "I am glad to be a Raider and playing back in California, where I grew up."
 On September 1, Kluwe tweeted that he had been released by the Raiders.

-Retirement

 On January 3, 2014, Kluwe retired from football.
-After a year of not playing, he did not want to attempt playing in the NFL again, and believed his chances were slim given his outspoken views of same-sex marriage and criticism of the Vikings.
+After a year of not playing, he did not want to attempt playing in the NFL again, and believed his chances were slim given his outspoken views about same-sex marriage and criticism of the Vikings.